+Figure 2: Wi-Fi Standards

 3. Open System Interface (OSI) Basics

 OSI is a conceptual model that characterizes and standardizes the communication functions of a telecommunication or computing system without regard to its underlying internal structure and technology.
 Its goal is the interoperability of diverse communication systems with standard communication protocols.
 The original objective of the OSI model was to provide a set of design standards for equipment manufacturers so they could communicate with each other.
 The OSI model defines a hierarchical architecture that logically partitions the functions required to support system-to-system communication.